eatyourpeas/growthmethods/README.md

 ## Blood Pressure methods

-these are different as the reference data has different decimal age intervals
+There are different methods depending on which reference data is used.
+If using the the Jackson data, only an age and sex is required.
+If using the Fourth Report, age, sex and height centile are required.
+The height centile is calculated from the UK-WHO growth data.

-### calculate a BP SDS
+### calculate a BP SDS from the Jackson data.
+isSystolic, isMale are boolean.

-    bpSDS(isSystolic, isMale, decimaleAge, bp_measurement )
+    bpSDS(isSystolic, isMale, decimalAge, bp_measurement )

+### calculate a BP SDS using the Fourth report method.
+isSystolic and isMale are boolean, height_measurement is in cm.

+    BPZFromHeightAndDecimalAge(isSystolic, height_measurement, bp_measurement, decimal_age, isMale)

 ## References

 Cole TJ, Green PJ (1992).
 Smoothing reference centile curves: the LMS method and penalized likelihood.
 Statistics in Medicine, 11:1305–1319.

+The Fourth Report on the Diagnosis, Evaluation, and Treatment of High Blood Pressure in Children and Adolescents, PEDIATRICS Vol. 114 No. Supplement 2 August 1, 2004 pp. 555-576

+Jackson L V, Thalange N K S, Cole T J. Blood pressure centiles for Great Britain.
+Arch Dis Child 200792298–303.303

 [http://www.cdc.gov/growthcharts/percentile_data_files.htm](http://www.cdc.gov/growthcharts/percentile_data_files.htm)